We reckon the Bering Optics Trifecta Core+ 3x50 is one of the best night vision scopes for the money in the market.

 When you can land real generational NV tech for under $1000 with impressive resolution and solid-performance for hunting distances up to 300 yards – why spend more?

 If you’re after maximum distances and even more powerful IITs, you’re looking at a significant price jump.
-Gen 3 night vision scopes may be a better option for you.
+A Gen 3 night vision scopes may be a better option for you like the Bering D740 Gen 3+.